Discover analytics solutions from Concentra

 While Alteryx provides a wide range of out of the box predictive analytics, savvy users can stretch this boundary using the R Tool for custom analysis.
 R is a statistical computing language, which powers Alteryx’s built-in predictive analytics.
-To build your own predictive tool, you can use the R Tool (found in the Developer Toolbox) to author R code.
+To build your own predictive tool you can download Atleryx’s predictive analytics package and use the R Tool (found in the Developer Toolbox) to author R code.

 We have found that even if you have a deep understanding of R, the interface between Alteryx and R comes with its own challenges.
-To start overcoming these, we have put together a series of blogs, the first one will look at how to configure input for the R Tool.
+To start overcoming these, we have put together a series of articles, this first one will look at how to configure input for the R Tool.

-This post expects familiarity with coding terms like assignment statements, conditional statements, loops, and objects, although not necessarily in the R context.
-When I reference an R-specific function or object, I will provide a link it to helpful materials for the non-R-programmer.
+This article expects familiarity with coding terms like assignment statements, conditional statements, loops, and objects, although not necessarily in the R context.
+When we reference an R-specific function or object, we will provide a link it to helpful materials for the non-R-programmer.

 The R Tool can accept many input datasets.
 Let’s start with handling a single dataset first.
 The R Tool numbers the datasets by default, so the first dataset you connect to the tool will be called “#1.”
 Want to change this?
 Rename the connector by double-clicking on it.
 In its Configuration pane, type your choice into the top input text box called “Name.”

 1.The simplest way to input data